-If you are looking for the most beautiful and strikingly colorful garter snakes, the California Red Sided Garter Snake could be just the snakes for you.
+If you are looking for the most beautiful and strikingly colorful garter snakes, the California Red-Sided Garter Snake could be just the snake for you.
 These snakes belong to the subspecies Thamnophis Sirtalis Infernalis.
-This remarkable Red sided Garter snake inhabits a narrow corridor in the Californian coast.
+This remarkable Red-sided Garter snake inhabits a narrow corridor on the Californian coast.
 You can see three species of Thamnophis sirtalis in California.
 They are;

 - Thamnophis Sirtalis Tetrataenia (otherwise called San Fransisco (garter) snakes)

 - Thamnophis Sirtalis Fitchi and